awsdocs/amazon-s3-userguide/doc_source/olap-policies.md

 ## Enable permissions for Lambda execution roles<a name="olap-execution-role"></a>

-When `GET` requests are made to an Object Lambda access point, your Lambda function needs permission to send data to S3 Object Lambda\.
+When `GET` requests are made to an Object Lambda Access Point, your Lambda function needs permission to send data to S3 Object Lambda\.
 This permission is provided by enabling the `s3-object-lambda:WriteGetObjectResponse` permission on your Lambda function's execution role\.
 You can create a new execution role or update an existing one\.

 **Note**
 Your function needs the `s3-object-lambda:WriteGetObjectResponse` permission only if you're making a `GET` request\.